-Don't let law enforcement's lies and overzealous conduct ruin your life.
-We can help.
+If you are facing charges of resisting arrest, we can help.
 Contact The Wiseman Law Firm immediately for a free consultation.
 If you are charged with resisting, you will likely also be charged with another crime which caused you to be arrested.
 It is important to fight the other charge aggressively and can lead to the resisting charge, and sometimes both charges, getting dismissed.

-Not obeying verbal commands, concealing evidence, refusing to stand up, refusing to leave or putting hands behind your back and giving invalid identification to any officer, may form the basis for a resisting without violence charge in Florida.
 A resisting arrest without violence charge is a first degree misdemeanor whereas resisting arrest with violence is a third degree felony.

 If you are found guilty of a first degree misdemeanor you can face up to a year in jail, 1 year probation and a $1,000 fine.
 If you are charged with a third degree felony, you may face imprisonment up to 5 years, 5 years of probation or a $5,000 fine.

-It is imperative you hire a knowledgeable criminal attorney immediately to defend your charges.
+It is imperative you hire a knowledgeable attorney immediately to defend your charges.
 You need a lawyer who has experience defending these charges and who is willing to go to trial if needed to defend your rights.

 The Wiseman Law Firm works day in and out to fight for our clients’ constitutional rights.
-We have years of experience in this field.
+We have over 15 years of experience in this field.
 We will review every aspect of your case, leave no stone unturned, and zealously represent you.